 He scoffed, sending a glimpse in my direction before settling his eyes back onto the road.
 “You should feel special.
 You’re beautiful, smart and you get to hang out with someone as hot as me.”

 His thumb drew mindless circles on my skin and slowly, without meaning to, he slid his hand farther up my inner thigh.
-Something unfamiliar inside me pulsated, and I had the intrusive thought to take his hand and move it where I thought I needed it.
-That thought only lasted a second, and it was followed by a God, Chloe in my own head.
+Something unfamiliar inside me pulsated, and I had the intrusive thought to take his hand and move it closer to where I needed it.
+That thought only lasted a second, and it was followed by a God, Chloe! in my own head.